Super Trak Pak Automatic

 Road Runner for the first time ever had their

-own platform, no longer sharing the Belvedere platform.
+own platforms, no longer sharing the Belvedere platform.

 The 1971 model was redesigned from headlight